ARMmbed/mbed-client/docs/porting-guide.md

 # Step 5: Testing and verification

-You can build your mbed-client port immediately.
-After that, run:
+You can build your mbed-client port immediately:

 ```
 # use the target we previously made locally available (not necessary if your target has been published):